luismirandad27/cheatsheets-4-fun/4_ExamPreparation/1_DatabricksDataEngineerAssociate/EP_Databricks_DE_Associate.md

 **Updating a Dashboard**
 - On the Dashboard section, you can attach your SQL Warehouse and select a type of visualization element (chart, etc) and attach a Query.
+- If you see that a refresh of a dashboard is taking too long, check the **query history**

 **Set a Query Refresh Schedule**
 - On the SQL Query editor you can schedule the refresh execution of a query table.